Bahar bin Sumayt

-Habib Bahar bin Smith (بَحْرُ بْنُ سُمَيْطٍ; /ar/ full name: (سَيِّدُ بَحْرِ بْنِ عَلِيِّ بْنِ عَبْدِ الرَّحْمَنِ بْنِ سُمَيْطٍ); born 23 July 1985) is a preacher from Manado, North Sulawesi.
+Habib Bahar bin Sumayt (بَحْرُ بْنُ سُمَيْطٍ; /ar/ full name: (سَيِّدُ بَحْرِ بْنِ عَلِيِّ بْنِ عَبْدِ الرَّحْمَنِ بْنِ سُمَيْطٍ); born 23 July 1985) is a preacher from Manado, North Sulawesi.
 Bahar is the leader and founder of the Prophet's Defender Council headquartered in Pondok Aren, South Tangerang.
 In addition, he is also the founder of Pondok Pesantren Tajul Alawiyyin in Kemang, Bogor Regency.
 Bahar is known as a preacher who often provokes the masses with negative language.
 In each of his lectures, Habib Bahar was always accompanied and closely guarded by Islamic Defenders Front (FPI), and he was frequently accompanied by the Multipurpose Ansor Front when he preached in a place where his people were affiliated with Nahdlatul Ulama.
-His wife is claimed to be a descendant of Muhammad ("The Exalted") via Fatima az-Zahra.

-Name

-Habib Bahar bin Smith means "Ocean the son of the Given name, the Friend".

 Activities

 Organizational

 Habib Bahar is the founder and leader of the Prophet's Defender Council since 2007.
 The headquarters of Council is located in Pondok Aren, South Tangerang.
 While the followers of Habib Bahar reached hundreds of people who live in Ciputat, South Tangerang; Pesanggrahan, South Jakarta; and Pondok Aren, South Tangerang.
 Together with members of the Prophet's Defender Council, Habib Bahar often conducts raids and forced closure at several entertainment venues in Jakarta.
 His most prominent action was when he coordinate about 150 people of the Prophet's Defender Council in Ramadan in 2012 to conduct raids in Cafe De Most in Pesanggrahan, South Jakarta.
 It was done them because the cafe was suspected as a nest of immorality, he then forcibly shut down Cafe De Most and requested that the place be closed for a whole month during Ramadan.

 In addition, Habib Bahar also established Pondok Pesantren Tajul Alawiyyin which adopted the salaf system in Pabuaran, Kemang, Bogor Regency.
 He is also known to be close to the Islamic mass organization formed by Habib Muhammad Rizieq Shihab, the Islamic Defenders Front.
 In fact, in addition to Habib Rizieq, Habib Bahar is also the main character who drive of a series of Defending Islam Action which demands that Basuki Tjahaja Purnama be tried to his statement which is considered insulting to Islam.